The Girlie Show (concert tour)

-Like her previous Blond Ambition World Tour (1990), the concert was divided into different thematic sections: Dominatrix, Studio 54, Weimar Cabaret, and an encore.
-Madonna opened the show dressed as a dominatrix surrounded by topless dancers, while lighter moments included her descending from the ceiling on a giant disco ball wearing an Afro wig for "Express Yourself" (1989), as well as singing "Like a Virgin" (1984) in the guise of actress Marlene Dietrich.
-The Girlie Show received generally positive reviews from critics, who agreed that despite the controversy surrounding the singer, she could still please her audience.
-The tour earned US$70 million (Note: US$ million in dollars.) in ticket sales, becoming the highest-grossing female tour of the year.
+The production was divided into thematic sections—Dominatrix, Studio 54, Weimar Cabaret, and an encore.
+Madonna opened the show dressed as a dominatrix, accompanied by topless dancers, while other segments incorporated cabaret and disco aesthetics.
+The performance of "Express Yourself" (1989) featured her descending from the ceiling on a disco ball, and "Like a Virgin" (1984) was staged in the style of actress Marlene Dietrich.
+The Girlie Show received generally positive reviews from critics, who observed that despite the controversy surrounding Madonna, she could still please audiences.
+It earned US$70 million ($ million in dollars) in ticket sales, becoming the highest-grossing female tour of the year.

-Several organizations in different countries protested to force the cancellation of the concerts, due to their explicit sexual nature.
-In Puerto Rico, Madonna passed the island's flag between her legs on stage, resulting in outrage among Puerto Rican society.
-A number of concerts were recorded and broadcast, with the show on November 19, 1993, in Sydney, Australia being aired as a special on HBO; the following year, it was released on video under the title The Girlie Show: Live Down Under.
-The concerts in Fukuoka, Japan were also filmed, but broadcast exclusively on Japanese television.
+Despite its commercial success, the tour generated controversy in several countries due to its explicit sexual content.
+In Puerto Rico, Madonna drew criticism after passing the island's flag between her legs during a performance, while religious groups in other territories protested the show.
+The November 19, 1993, performance in Sydney, Australia was filmed and broadcast on HBO before being released on home video as The Girlie Show: Live Down Under (1994), while concerts in Fukuoka, Japan were recorded for television broadcast.